iHeartMedia Turns The Dial To Bankruptcy

 The timing of iHeartMedia's buyout, which took place as the financial crisis was truly beginning, was poor.
 "So-called legacy media industries have faced fierce competition for advertising dollars from digital formats," writes Matthew Crain, an assistant professor of media studies at CUNY who examined private equity and media ownership shortly after the iHeartMedia buyout, in an email to NPR.
 "The great recession also hit advertising quite hard across the board."

+"As far back as 2006, our research showed that ownership consolidation led to loss of jobs, decreased format diversity, and diseconomies of scale that hurt the entire broadcasting business," writes Kevin Erickson of the Future of Music Coalition, a D.C.-based advocacy group, in an email to NPR.
+"It's no surprise that listeners will tune out and seek alternatives like digital platforms, as well as college & community radio, where they can hear a greater diversity of voices."

 "Before the buyout, Clear Channel held a good amount of debt from its 1990s merger spree and had already been hollowing out its stations' local identities by imposing efficiencies, like moving to popular cookie cutter formats and reducing live programming.
-Private equity accelerated these trends and added a mountain of new debt."
+Private equity accelerated these trends and added a mountain of new debt," Crain continued.

 Bob Pittman, chairman and CEO of iHeart, writes: "We have transformed a traditional broadcast radio company into a true 21st century multi-platform, data-driven, digitally-focused media and entertainment powerhouse."